 Preferably you’ll remove your kief from your grinder using a small, simple tool – A flat piece of plastic or metal is recommended, though a stiff piece of cardboard will also work.
 A plastic knife works well, as does something like a small silicone spatula.
 You can use this to gently scrape your kief out of your grinder and into the containment vessel of your choice.

-For storage we recommend something air-tight and high quality, preferably made out of glass or metal.
-Hard plastic will work in a pinch but it can be more difficult to remove the kief from plastic than other, less porous surfaces; for our money, it’s hard to beat the classic “glass jar with a lid”.
+For storage, we recommend something air-tight and high quality, preferably made out of glass or metal.
+The hard plastic will work in a pinch, but it can be more difficult to remove the kief from plastic than other, less porous surfaces; for our money, it’s hard to beat the classic “glass jar with a lid.”

 It’s also worth considering turning your kief into a concentrate and wrapping it in parchment paper before storing it away.
 We discuss making concentrates later in this article, but given kief’s somewhat volatile (and easily lost) nature, skipping straight to a concentrated form may be the best method for long-term storage.